Table of Contents

 Improved digestion

-For obvious reasons, consuming purified water will help keep your digestive system functioning efficiently.
-Some substances found in untreated water, such as copper and lead, are hazardous to health and may even induce stomach irritation.
+Obvious reasons, consuming purified water will help keep your digestive system functioning efficiently.
+However, some substances found in untreated water, such as copper and lead, are hazardous to health and may even induce stomach irritation.

 Great tasting water

-It’s a no brainer that great tasting water will keep you going back for more!
+It’s a no-brainer that great-tasting water keeps you returning for more!

 Disadvantages of purified water